tldr-pages/tldr/pages/common/xzcat.md

 `xzcat --extreme {{path/to/file}}`

-- Supress Warnings.
-(Specify twice to supress warnings and errors):
+- Suppress Warnings.
+(Specify twice to suppress warnings and errors):

 `xzcat --quiet {{path/to/file}}`